syncfusion-content/windowsforms-docs/WindowsForms/Pivot-Chart/Chart-Types.md

 ---
 layout: post
-title: Chart-Types | Windows Forms | Syncfusion
+title: Chart Types in Windows Forms Pivot Chart control | Syncfusion
-description: chart types
+description: Learn about Chart Types support in Syncfusion Windows Forms Pivot Chart control and more details.
 platform: windowsforms
 control: PivotChart
 documentation: ug
 ---

-# Chart Types
+# Chart Types in Windows Forms Pivot Chart

 The pivot chart is rendered through different chart types based on the requirement.
 You can easily switch between different chart types dynamically.
 Fields bound to the chart is automatically transformed to target chart types.